-- Adequate toilet facilities must be provided for the duration of the event.
-Toilet facilities for people with disabilities must also be provided. - Details of existing and additional toilet facilities are to be submitted with the Development Application. - The minimum number of toilet facilities to be provided at an event shall be in accordance with the following Table 1.

-10 Security / crowd management

-- 1. Qualified security personnel must be employed for the duration of the event.
-Duties to include monitoring entry and exit points, general surveillance to ensure safety and good behaviour of crowd, assist in co-ordination of emergency procedures, and ensure quiet and efficient movement of people from the site at the conclusion of the event. - The type of event and the capacity of the venue should determine the number of staff required to undertake security and crowd management functions.
-It is recommended that research of other similar past events should be undertaken to ascertain the necessary level of security and marshalling / crowd control personnel. - A security management plan should also be developed with the main security provider in order to clarify the roles and responsibilities of security staff and other staff in attendance at the event. - 4.
-The attitude of the security staff is also important to a successful running of an event.
+Cor ntrols/objectives Comment Compliance 3.
+At all times lighting must be adequate to enable the safe movement of people through the premises.
+9 T pilet facilities 1.
+Adequate toilet facilities must be provided for the duration of the event.
+Toilet facilities for people with disabilities must also be provided.
+Toilets are able to be provided on the site.
+Toilets are required to be shown on the site plan as per the EMP.
+The number of toilets provided Yes 2.
+Details of existing and additional toilet facilities are to be submitted with the Development Application. will depend on the number of event attendees expected.
+3. The minimum number of toilet facilities to be provided at an event shall be in accordance with the following Table 1.
+10 Security / crowd management 1.
+Qualified security personnel must be employed for the duration of the event.
+Duties to include monitoring entry and exit points, general surveillance to ensure safety and good behaviour of crowd, assist in co-ordination of emergency procedures, and ensure quiet and efficient movement of people from the site at the conclusion of the event.
+Appropriate security will be provided for all events.
+Security requirements will be dictated by the specifics of each event, guided by the recommendations in the EMP, and of police and ambulance, who are required to be consulted with.
+Yes 2.
+The type of event and the capacity of the venue should determine the number of staff required to undertake security and crowd management functions.
+It is recommended that research of other similar past events should be undertaken to ascertain the necessary level of security and marshalling / crowd control personnel. security or event staff to remain on the site overnight.
+Therefore, it is requested any conditions referring to camping on site is clear that it may occasionally be necessary for staff to remain on site over time.
+3. A security management plan should also be developed with the main security provider in order to clarify the roles and responsibilities of security staff and other staff in attendance at the event.
+4. The attitude of the security staff is also important to a successful running of an event.
 In this respect, security staff should be friendly and professional in their crowd management role, to help maintain a positive atmosphere with